 This course is for Rice students interested in developing life science outreach initiatives that target underserved K-12 students in the Houston area.
 Goals of the course include developing hands-on teaching modules related to Texas science education standards and expanding graduate student teaching experiences beyond the University setting.
 EEB graduate students must complete one semester of this course during their pre-doctoral training, and they are encouraged to participate beyond one semester.
-Each semester, BIOS 589 meets once a week (usually on Wednesdays at noon, and lunch is provided).
-Participation in this seminar is optional.
+Each semester, BIOS 589 meets once a week.
+Participation in this seminar after the first semester is optional.
 The faculty director of the graduate program is the instructor-of-record, but the topics, objectives, class meetings, and events are student led and organized.
 This course will be graded on a Satisfactory (S)/Unsatisfactory (U) scale.